ashanair2022/Aroma-Mocha/README.md

 - Ability to export data to a csv file.

-The application has been developed using Python Programming Language.
+The application has been developed using Python Programming Language and MySQL Database at the backend.

 - Python Version- 3.10.4
    - Please set up a virtual environment using virtualenv, instructions here https://towardsdatascience.com/create-virtual-environment-using-virtualenv-and-add-it-to-jupyter-notebook-6e1bf4e03415